python/cpython/Doc/c-api/typeobj.rst

    the subtype's :attr:`tp_getattr` and :attr:`tp_getattro` are both *NULL*.

-.. cmember:: setattrofunc PyTypeObject.tp_setattro
+.. c:member:: setattrofunc PyTypeObject.tp_setattro

    An optional pointer to the set-attribute function.

-   The signature is the same as for :cfunc:`PyObject_SetAttr`.
-It is usually convenient to set this field to :cfunc:`PyObject_GenericSetAttr`, which implements the normal way of setting object attributes.
+   The signature is the same as for :c:func:`PyObject_SetAttr`.
+It is usually convenient to set this field to :c:func:`PyObject_GenericSetAttr`, which implements the normal way of setting object attributes.

    This field is inherited by subtypes together with :attr:`tp_setattr`: a subtype